-It’s not breaking news that tree nuts are some of the most nutrient-rich snacks you can choose to add to your diet, and in a world filled with overly fatty, preservative-filled, downright harmful snack options, nuts like hazelnuts are filling, delicious and nutritious.
+It’s not breaking news that tree nuts — like the hazelnut — are some of the most nutrient-rich snacks you can choose to add to your diet, and in a world filled with overly fatty, preservative-filled, downright harmful snack options, nuts like hazelnuts are filling, delicious and nutritious.
 Sometimes called filbert nuts, hazelnuts are a particularly good option because these marble-sized superfoods pack a potent nutritional punch.

-There is some reluctance to enjoy nuts due to fear over their fat and calories.
-But when enjoyed in proper serving sizes, nuts can provide filling protein, fiber, unsaturated fats, and many other important vitamins and minerals.
-Hazelnuts contain compounds that can battle heart disease and diabetes, boost brain function, and even help you lose weight.
+There is some reluctance to eat nuts due to fear over their fat and calories, but when enjoyed in proper serving sizes, nuts can provide filling protein, fiber, unsaturated fats, and many other important vitamins and minerals.
+Hazelnuts contain compounds that can help battle heart disease and diabetes, boost brain function, and even help you lose weight.

-But if you’re looking to enjoy the roasted, earthy flavor of a hazelnut without the added sugars, there are many ways you can do that!
-Between hazelnut spreads, butters, oils, flour and more, there are a number of ways to get the delicious and nutritious elements of hazelnuts into your diet.
-And that’s a good thing, because hazelnuts are one of the healthiest nuts.
+If you’re looking to enjoy the roasted, earthy flavor of a hazelnut without the added sugars, there are many ways you can do that!
+Between hazelnut spreads, butters, oils, flour and more, there are a number of ways to get the delicious and nutritious elements of hazelnuts into your diet — and that’s a good thing, because hazelnuts are one of the healthiest nuts around.

 1. Promote Heart Health

-Tree nuts are a well-known combatant in the fight against heart disease, and hazelnuts are no exception.
-There are a handful of vitamins and minerals found in hazelnuts that promote heart health.
-Aside from being a great source of fiber, they contain a large amount of monounsaturated fatty acids, which help to reduce LDL cholesterol (the “bad” kind) and increase HDL cholesterol (the “good” kind).
+Aside from being a great source of fiber, they contain a large amount of monounsaturated fatty acids, which help reduce LDL cholesterol (the “bad” kind) and increase HDL cholesterol (the “good” kind).

 2. Help Manage Diabetes

-When planning a diabetic diet plan, it’s important to focus on choosing monounsaturated fats over trans fats or saturated fats.
+When laying out a diabetic diet plan, it’s important to focus on choosing monounsaturated fats over trans fats or saturated fats.
 Hazelnuts are a great source of these good fats, and eating recommended portions of hazelnuts as a substitute for more damaging,”bad” fat foods is a great way to ensure you gain the benefits of good fats without worrying about gaining additional weight.
-(4)

 3. Filled with Antioxidants

-One serving of hazelnuts can also provide almost an entire day’s amount of manganese, which is not an antioxidant but is a huge contributor to enzymes that are.
-Hazelnuts also have the highest content of proanthocyanidins (PACs), a class of polyphenols that give foods like red wine and dark chocolate their “astringent mouth feel” compared to other nuts.
-(8)
+One serving of hazelnuts can provide almost an entire day’s amount of manganese as well, which is not an antioxidant but is a huge contributor to enzymes that are.
+Hazelnuts have the highest content of proanthocyanidins (PACs) as well, a class of polyphenols that gives foods like red wine and dark chocolate their “astringent mouth feel” compared to other nuts.

 They also are shown to fight aging and help stave off disease.
-PACs are also found in cranberries and known for their ability to treat urinary tract infections, which is why it’s common to drink cranberry juice at the onset of a UTI.
-(9) To get the most antioxidants from hazelnuts, it’s best to consume them with the skins present.
-(10)
+PACs are known for their ability to help treat urinary tract infections as well.

 4. Boost the Brain

-In a recent study published in Nutritional Neuroscience, hazelnuts were tested for their neuroprotective qualities.
-When provided as a dietary supplement, hazelnuts were able to improve healthy aging, improve memory and hinder anxiety.
-(13)
+In a study published in Nutritional Neuroscience, hazelnuts were tested for their neuroprotective qualities.
+When provided as a dietary supplement, hazelnuts were able to improve healthy aging and memory and hinder anxiety.

 5. Help Prevent Cancer

 Thanks to hazelnuts’ high number of antioxidants, they’re important cancer-fighting foods.
-Vitamin E is the most notable as a cancer-prevention supplement.
-Studies have shown vitamin E’s capabilities for decreasing risk for prostate, breast, colon and lung cancers, while also preventing the growth of mutations and tumors.
-(15) Vitamin E has also shown possibilities of aiding in multi-drug resistance reversal and cancer treatments.
+Studies have shown vitamin E’s capabilities for helping decrease risk for prostate, breast, colon and lung cancers, while also preventing the growth of mutations and tumors.
+Vitamin E has also shown possibilities of aiding in multi-drug resistance reversal and cancer treatments.

-In other studies, manganese complexes were found to exhibit potential anti tumor activity.
+In other studies, manganese complexes were found to exhibit potential anti-tumor activity.
 For example, research conducted by the School of Chemistry and Chemical Engineering at Jiangsu University in China and published in the Journal of Inorganic Biochemistry found that manganese complex could be a “potential antitumor complex to target the mitochondria.”
-(16)

 Evidence also suggests that manganese may be able to reduce weight in obese or overweight individuals, presumably because of its ability to improve digestive enzymes.